 SEBI's move to simplify operations of stock brokers: Zerodha's Nithin Kamath

-In its latest draft circular, SEBI suggested that it should be made mandatory to ensure that stock brokers segregate client's securities so that they are not at risk of being misused
+Zerodha’s Co-founder and CEO Nithin Kamath on Friday said that the proposal by the Securities and Exchange Board of India (SEBI) that investors' securities should directly go to their demat accounts

-NEW DELHI: Zerodha’s Co-founder and CEO Nithin Kamath on Friday said that the proposal by the Securities and Exchange Board of India (SEBI) that investors' securities should directly go to their demat accounts, will significantly simplify the DP (depository participant) operations of stock brokers.
+NEW DELHI: New Delhi, May 10 Zerodha’s Co-founder and CEO Nithin Kamath on Friday said that the proposal by the Securities and Exchange Board of India (SEBI) that investors' securities should directly go to their demat accounts, will significantly simplify the DP (depository participant) operations of stock brokers.

 In its latest draft circular, SEBI suggested that it should be made mandatory to ensure that stock brokers segregate client's securities so that they are not at risk of being misused.